czue/pegasus-docs/deployment/kamal.md

 See the `config/README.md` file in your project repo for pointers on managing the production environment after the initial deployment.

-The key commands you will likely regularly run are `kamal env push` to update the project environment variables, and `kamal deploy` to push new releases of your application.
+The main command you will regularly run is `kamal deploy`, which will push new releases and configurations of your application.

 ### Settings and Secrets